 In 2012, Harriet McDougal donated James Rigney's original WoT and other manuscripts, correspondence related to the books' editing and publication, and much other primary source material to the Special Collections department of the Addlestone Library at the College of Charleston.

 Sale of James Rigney's Reference Library

 In early 2018, Rigney’s estate apparently sold his reference library (of more than 10,000 volumes) to a small chain of used-book stores in the Carolinas.
-This past May, I stumbled upon part of the collection at one store, and was able to examine literally hundreds of books that Rigney read and used to help build his fantasy world.
+This past May, I stumbled upon part of the collection at one store, and was able to examine literally hundreds of books that Rigney may have read and used to help build his fantasy world.
 The books are, for the most part, academic reference works on weapons, histories of warfare and battles, treatises on religions and cultures, and self-published studies of sword-fighting techniques and martial arts — in short, exactly what you would imagine a former military man turned fantasy novelist would have enjoyed.
 Additionally, there were a great many fantasy and science-fiction novels, many of which were likely review copies sent by his publisher, as the accompanying press releases were often still folded inside the front cover.

 Rigney once commented that one of the things that he was most pleased about in being a successful writer was that he could buy any book he wanted, and that impulse to follow his interests to the limits of what information could be discovered between book covers can clearly be seen in the variety and range of books present.
 He was reputed to read a book a day, even while writing, and going by the evidence of this collection, I can believe it!